alkurowska/BESE394E_course/FINAL/readme.md

   ├── Enrichment Analysis (topGO version 2.54.0)
   └── Vizualization (Juicebox version 2.3.0, HiContacts version 1.4.0)
 ```
 Quality Control and Hi-C Data Pre-Processing steps to generate final .hic or .mcool files of contact maps are performed in the nextflow pipeline [HiCFlow](https://github.com/Rohit-Satyam/HiCFlow/tree/main).
-Downstream Analysis Steps and Visualization are performed in R environment following the tutorials in this repository in order flexibly adjust the analysis based on the biological question and data type.
+Downstream Analysis Steps and Visualization are performed in R environment following the tutorials in this repository in order to flexibly adjust the analysis based on the biological question and data type.

 ### Case study
 ![picture alt](./content/imag/Graphical_abstract.png)